 Personally speaking, as someone who uses his phone very little, pay-go plans provide the cheapest option for those who rarely use their phones.
 For higher usage patterns, limited plans start becoming financially feasible.
 Finally, at the highest end of the consumption pyramid, unlimited plans start making sense.

 Step 4 (optional): What Kind of Phone Do You Have?

 The kind of phone you own might influence which prepaid, MVNO carrier you migrate to.
 For example, those who don’t use smartphones shouldn’t migrate to an MVNO plan that includes unlimited data.

 Keeping an old phone comes with some disadvantages, as well.
 It will limit the number of carriers that you can move to, because of technological barriers.
 As mentioned previously, if the phone hailed from Sprint or Verizon, it will work only on that network.

 Also, keep in mind that not all MVNOs allow you to bring your own device.

 Smartphones have some advantages that dumb phones do not have.
 For example, it’s possible to use VOIP apps to use a Wi-Fi or data connection as a means of free communication.
 Justin Pot, in fact, wrote an excellent article on this subject .
 If Skype isn’t your thing, Chris Hoffman covered a different app for the same purpose: Talkatone .

 A very common method of saving money is to combine T-Mobile’s $30-a-month plan, which comes with limited minutes, with a VOIP app.
 This effectively gives the user an unlimited plan at a fraction of the price.

-Several of my friends commented on my last article, mentioning that they were unaware that so many kind of MVNOs and plans exist that it’s impossible to figure out which plan is right for them.
+Several of my friends commented on my last article, mentioning that because there are so many MVNOs on the market, it’s impossible to tell which plan is right for them.
 Hopefully, this article helped to explain how to determine which plan will work for you.